Same-Sex Divorce Lawyer in Rochester, NY

 You also might be concerned about paying money upfront.
-The Cimino Law Firm offers a free phone consultation, so you don’t have to pay any money upfront.
+The Cimino Law Firm offers a confidential phone consultation, so you don’t have to pay any money upfront.
 Call us today to go over the information related to your divorce.
 Then we can move forward with mediation, negotiation, or filing for divorce.

 Follow us on Facebook for daily updates!